selcukmart/SpiderForm/Wiki/StaticText.md

 ###### What Does This Class Do?

-Explanation texts are added to the form-generator in the div to be added to the form.
+Explanation texts are added to the spider-form in the div to be added to the form.

 ###### How to use